zencart/documentation/content/user/shipping/usps.md

 Call USPS 1-800-344-7779 and ask them to take account out of Test (i.e.: Put it into production mode).

 If your module doesn't generate quotes properly after this, call USPS back and make sure they have enabled the RateCalculator on your account profile.

+## Troubleshooting Rate Calculations

+The USPS module has a setting called "Debug Mode" which you can configure when you go to Admin > Modules > Shipping > USPS > Edit.
+Turning debug on (i.e. to `Email`, `Logs` or `Screen`) will show you the raw responses from the USPS server.